-Chief Executive Officer since January 1, 2019.
-Formerly he served as Deputy Chief Executive Officer.
-He has held several company positions for 18 years, including Chief Operating Officer, Director for the Mexico Beverages Division, Human Resources, Planning, and Legal.
-He serves on several Boards of industry-related companies.
+Chief Executive Officer since 2019.
+Formerly served as Deputy Chief Executive Officer.
+His career at Arca Continental spans more than 23 years, holding several positions including Chief Operating Officer, Director for the Mexico Beverages Division, Director of Human Resources, Head of Planning, and General Counsel.
+He serves on the Board of Directors of KKR & Co and the Board of Directors of CPKC (however, these entities have no relationship with AC).
 He holds a Law Degree from the Escuela Libre de Derecho and a Master's Degree in Law from Harvard University.